Are Yellow Sac Spiders Dangerous?

 July 7, 2017

-We can’t count a number of times that we answer the phone and someone is looking for help to identify a mystery spider that has shown up in their home.
+We can’t count a number of times that we answer the phone and someone in our Illinois, Iowa or our Quad Cities service areas, is looking for help to identify a mysterious yellow spider that has shown up in their home.
 Generally speaking, we are happy to report that most of the time the offending arachnid is harmless enough; nevertheless, it is an uncomfortable houseguest to have around.
 Once in a while, though, we get that call that tells us that the spider in questions may be small, but its bite can pack quite a punch.

 The yellow sac spider is one of the smaller species of spider that you can encounter, only averaging around .5 inches in length.
 It is easily recognizable by its yellowish to light green coloring and the dark mark near the abdomen.
 This spider generally lives outside in wood piles, yard debris, and in trees, hiding out in silk tubes during the day, and making their way out at night to hunt.
 Yellow sac spiders typically eat other spiders and garden pests.

 The yellow sac spider mates in early summer, and the female spider will generally look for a protected place under cover to lay eggs.
 Frequently, that place is inside a building where the eggs will be safe.
 The female spider will deposit up to 5 sacs - each containing more than a few dozen eggs.
 Before long, a homeowner might just find themselves with an unexpected yellow sac spider infestation.